Joi de vivre! The Living Art Museum loans works to The Icelandic Folk and Outsider Museum 2017

 Matthías Rúnar Sigurðsson and Þorvaldur Jónsson are of the younger generation of artists and are both from Reykjavík.
 Their exhibition brings together sculptures from the Icelandic dolerite and colourful paintings on plywood.

-In the bookroom of The Iceland Folk and Outsider Art Museum, work from the collection can currently be seen.
+In the reading room at The Icelandic Folk and Outsider Art Museum, work from the collection can currently be seen.
 Hulda Vilhjálmsdóttir exhibits paintings, drawings, bookworks and ceramics.
 In addition there are pictures by Erla Þórarinsdóttir, Bjargey Ingólfsdóttir and Hálfdán Björnsson.

 The Icelandic Folk and Outsider Art Museum was founded in 1995 by Níels Hafstein and Magnhildur Sigurðardóttir and is located at Svalbarðsströnd in Eyjafjörður.